sehrschlechtYT/StreetViewDownloader/README.md

 #### Run using the terminal

 Prequisites: Python 3
+The following commands are for Windows and Linux.
+The program was not tested on MacOS.
 1. Clone the repository using `git clone https://github.com/sehrschlechtYT/StreetViewDownloader.git`
 2. Go into the directory using `cd StreetViewDownloader`
 3. Install the dependencies using `pip install -r requirements.txt`
 4. Execute the command `flask run` to start the server
+5. Visit `localhost:5000` in your browser
+6. To download a panorama, just click on a blue line or dot on the map.
+The panorama will be downloaded and then shown in the browser automatically.
+If you want to download multiple panoramas in the background without having them displayed in the browser (the browser lags every time a panorama is loaded), you can hold shift while clicking on the map.

 ### Libraries
 - [Flask](https://flask.palletsprojects.com) for the web server